-It left her audience frozen and left me, watching on TV, with this thought: It’s a very different world than the one in which Woody Allen could stand accused of despicable acts and keep afloat in this world.
-That’s a good thing for the women vindicated by their own confrontations of abusers.
-Though I’m not entirely comfortable with the pattern I see in which accused men are almost immediately guilty upon accusation, I am enjoying the reversal of power.
+It makes me think—what a very different world than the one in which Woody Allen could stand accused of despicable acts and keep afloat in this world.
+What a good thing for these women vindicated by their own confrontations of abusers.
+Even though I’m not entirely comfortable with the pattern I see in which accused men are almost immediately guilty upon accusation, I am enjoying the reversal of power.
 Women speak their formerly shameful truths, and the perverts tumble and fall.

 I couldn’t care less about Weinstein or Allen, and I’m glad that there has been some payback for their behavior, as light and belated as Allen’s has been.
 And as Morgan Freeman now struggles to stay afloat in the good graces of the public, I can’t say I care much about him either.
 It seems pretty clear that he was a consistent nuisance to the women in his life—you know that guy on the job making one’s life miserable because the eyes, the hands, the comments, the close proximity—nay, the lurking—and the misuses of power.